therockhopper/web-starter/README.md

 By default, this will run the contents of the directory on a local web server, on port 8000.
 You can go to this server by going to the URL `localhost:8000` in your web browser.
 Here you'll see the contents of the directory listed — click the HTML file you want to run.

 ## Whats next?
-Feel free to write all the HTML you want in the `src/index.html` and all the CSS you can think of in `src/styles.css`
+Write all the HTML,CSS or JS you want.
+The source files for each can be found in `src`.

 After updating the source code refresh your browser to see the changes